Sagar2366/tech-talks/docker_pune_feb22/02containerVsVM.md

 Docker VS VM -
 1. Size of docker images are in MB, VM sizes can be in GB
 2. Docker containers start and run much faster
+3. VM takes minutes to bootup where as containers compes up quickly
+4. VM's comsumes more CPU, MEMORY than docker containers
 ```